zhengying-liu/autodl-contrib/tfrecord_format/README.md

 on formatting datasets in TFRecord format, please do readings in the following section and read the codes in the directory `autodl-format-definition`.
 Some important paragraphs would be:
-- the whole file `data.proto`, which defines the final challenge format;
 - the function `_parse_function` in the class `AutoDLDataset` in the script `dataset.py`;
+- the whole file `data.proto`, which defines the final challenge format.
+But be aware: **we don't want to format datasets following this proto.** Instead, we'll do this following SequenceExample proto and then do some parsing using `_parse_function`;

 Notice that the script `data_pb2.py` is automatically generated with the compiler `protoc` from `data.proto`.
 It's not recommended to read, but you can read it anyway if interested.